Ocean-Science-Analytics/scikit-maad-biosound/README.md

 - Built on [scikit-maad](https://scikit-maad.github.io/) by Ulloa et al.
 - Original GUI by Jared Stephens
-- Phase 1 improvements by M. Weirathmueller
+- Updates and bug fixes by M. Weirathmueller